Xia-Hui-Liu/fullstack-submission-repository/README.md

 # fullstack-submission-repository
-This repository is for submitting all the exercises of full stack web development from open University of Helsinki.
+This repository is for submitting all the exercises of REACT frontend part from open University of Helsinki.